Vresse-sur-Semois The Little Switzerland of Namur

 🍺 Breweries and Conviviality

-Beer culture is very much alive.
-The Tripel Beer Festival (Triple Beer Festival) organized in Vresse testifies to this enthusiasm for characterful beers.
+Beer culture is alive and well.
+The Tripel Beer Festival organized in Vresse testifies to this enthusiasm for character beers.

 Recommended Establishments